 Certain executives and members of senior management who participate in our Annual Incentive Plan, including our named executive officers, and who are not retirement eligible (as defined in the Bank's tax qualified retirement plan) receive payment of awards under the Annual Incentive Plan, if any, 70% in the form of cash and 30% in the form of restricted stock granted under our 2016 Equity Incentive Plan.
 The purpose of paying a portion of the Annual Incentive Plan awards earned by these executives, if any, in the form of restricted stock is to further align their interests with shareholder interests, closely link their compensation with our performance, and maintain high levels of executive stock ownership.
 The grants of restricted stock are tied to satisfaction of performance goals set forth under our Annual Incentive Plan.
 See "Performance-Based Compensation" for information on specific performance goals for our named executive officers.
 In general, restricted stock awards vest ratably over a threeyear period commencing on the first anniversary of the date of grant and continuing each anniversary date thereafter, subject to the executive's continued employment through the applicable vesting date.
-Mr. Richards is our only named executive officer who is not retirement eligible and receives a portion of his earned Annual Incentive Plan awards, if any, in the form of restricted stock.
-Mr. Richards' restricted stock award agreements provide that vesting will accelerate in the event of death, disability, retirement, change in control or involuntary termination without cause.
-Pursuant to the terms of the Annual Incentive Plan, Mr. Black and Mr. Jones, who are both retirement eligible, may elect to receive their earned Annual Incentive Awards, if any, 100% in the form of cash or up to 30% in the form of stock.
+Mr. Richards is our only named executive officers who is not retirement eligible and receives a portion of his earned Annual Incentive Plan awards, if any, in the form of restricted stock.
+Mr. Richard's restricted stock award agreements provide that vesting will accelerate in the event of death, disability, retirement, change in control or involuntary termination.
+Without cause.
+Pursuant to the terms of the Annual Incentive Plan, Messrs.
+Black, Wilson, and Jones, who each are retirement eligible, may elect to receive their earned Annual Incentive Awards, if any, 100% in the form of cash or up to 30% in the form of stock.
 Messrs.
-Black and Jones each have elected to receive 100% of their earned Annual Incentive Plan awards, if any, in the form of cash.
+Black, Wilson, and Jones have each elected to receive 100% of their earned Annual Incentive Plan awards, if any, in the form of cash.